ishan-dev75/react-data-grid/modules/shared/dataGrid/README.md

    - User double-clicks on a cell with `editable: true`
    - DataRow switches to edit mode for that cell
    - EditableCellRenderer selects the appropriate editable cell component
+   - If a custom editor is provided via `editableCell`, it's called with an object containing:
+     - `value`: The current cell value
+     - `row`: The entire row data
+     - `column`: The column definition
+     - `onSave`: Callback to save the edited value
+     - `onCancel`: Callback to cancel editing
    - User edits the value and presses Enter to save or Escape to cancel
    - On save, the new value is validated and passed to the parent component